 This group includes bona fide students, scholars, trainees, teachers, professors, research assistants, specialists, or leaders in a field of specialized knowledge or skill, or persons of similar description.
-It also includes the aliens' spouses and minor children if they come with the aliens or come later to join the aliens.
+It also includes the alien's spouse and minor children if they come with the alien or come later to join the alien.